MICHIGAN DESIGN PRIZE 2019 CHALLENGE:

 1. Background: The Michigan Design Prize Competition (the “Competition”) is an annual competition celebrating Michigan’s industrial design talent and capabilities.
 Every year, the Competition will tackle a single design challenge linked to Michigan and broader societal issues.
-The theme for the 2018 competition is Michigan parks.
 This Competition is sponsored and administered by the Michigan Design Council, a Michigan based, 501c3 non-profit organization, P.O.
 Box 652, Walled Lake, MI 48390-0652 (the “Sponsor”).

-2. Who Can Enter: The Michigan Design Prize Competition (the “Competition”) is open to legal residents of Michigan; K – 12th grade students, college / university students.
+2. Who Can Enter: The Michigan Design Prize Competition (the “Competition”) is open to legal residents of Michigan; K – 12th grade students.
 Residency will be verified by address on your valid, non-expired drivers’ license, or other valid form of identification.
 The Competition is subject to all applicable federal, state, and local laws and regulations and is void where prohibited.

 3. Your Agreement to Official Rules: Participation in this Competition constitutes your agreement of these Official Rules and Sponsor’ decisions, which are final and binding in all matters related to this Competition.

 4. When You Can Enter: The Competition begins on September 4, 2018 at 12:00 a.m.
 Eastern Time ("ET") and ends on March 29, 2019 at 11:59 p.m.
 ET (the "Competition Period").

-5. How You Can Enter, And What Your Entry Can and Cannot Include: During the Competition Period, develop one (1) design solution addressing the following challenge: Design a physical product to help people safely enjoy Michigan Winters. (the “Submission”).
+5. How You Can Enter, And What Your Entry Can and Cannot Include: During the Competition Period, develop one (1) design solution addressing the competition challenge. (the “Submission”).
 Complete and submit the fillable form to receive one (1) entry into the Competition.
 Be sure that your Submission: